 Karen has been the Director of the Stanford Program in Berlin since 1980.
-She studied at Stanford University (B.A. in English literature; Ph.D. in German Studies) and at the Freie Universität Berlin (Master's of Arts in Philosophy, Comparative Literature and American Studies).
-She has been a guest professor at Stanford several times and is the author of diverse texts, including The Politics of Discourse: Third Thoughts on New Subjectivity (NY/Bern: NYU Ottendorfer Series, 1994).
-Karen sits on the Board of the German Fulbright Commission and of the Will Foundation, is Curatorium Member and Fellow of the Institut für Kritische Theorie, is founding member of the AASAP (Assoziation Amerikanischer Study Abroad Programme in Deutschland), member of the Stanford Club of Germany, e.V. (and, not to forget, of the Förderverein der Freiwilligen Feuerwehr Krummensee, e.V.). in 2002 she was awarded the German Federal Medal of Honor (Bundesverdienstkreuz am Bande) for her contributions to relations between Germany and the United States and between Germans East and West.
-She is a published poet, plays the cello, and dances with horses (dressage).
+She studied at Stanford University (B.A. in English Literature; Ph.D. in German Studies) and at the Freie Universität Berlin (Master's of Arts in Philosophy, Comparative Literature and American Studies).
+She has been a guest professor at Stanford’s campus in Palo Alto on several occasions and is the author of academic and literary texts, including Academia, Exzellenz hat ihren Preis, Ariadne/Argument, 2021 and The Politics of Discourse: Third Thoughts on New Subjectivity (NY/Bern: NYU Ottendorfer Series, 1994).
+Karen sits on the boards of the German Fulbright Commission and of the Will Foundation, is Curatorium Member and Fellow of the Institut für Kritische Theorie, is founding member of the AASAP (Assoziation Amerikanischer Study Abroad Programme in Deutschland), member of the Stanford Club of Germany, e.V. (and, not to forget, of the Förderverein der Freiwilligen Feuerwehr Krummensee, e.V.).
+In 2002 she was awarded the German Federal Medal of Honor (Bundesverdienstkreuz am Bande) for her contributions to relations between Germany and the United States and between Germans East and West.
+She is a published novelist and poet, plays the cello, and dances with horses.

 Students can get in touch with Karen concerning: